PradoLang/Prado/README.md

 More examples like this can be found in [the `/examples` directory](https://github.com/PradoLang/Prado/tree/main/examples).

 ### Contributing
-One of the biggest contributions you can give is creating your own Repository containing Prado code, so it can be added to Linguist.
-Please either Fork this Repository, or make your own code with the interpreter.
+One of the biggest contributions you can give is creating your own repository containing Prado code so it can be added to Linguist.
+Please either fork this repository or make your own code with the interpreter.
 If you have any questions, head over to [Discussions](https://github.com/PradoLang/Prado/discussions).